1. MNIST Hackathon

 1. Objective 4

-Finally, if your design is accurate enough, fast enough, and small enough, then our panel of esteemed judges will evaluate it.
+Finally, if your design was accurate enough, fast enough, and small enough, then our panel of esteemed judges evaluated it.
 No style points here, though.
-There’s just one thing we’re going to look at, and that is energy per inference.
+There’s just one thing we looked at, and that is energy per inference.
 Remember Ohm’s law?
 Energy is power times time.
-We will measure the time it takes the inference to complete multiplied by the sum of the dynamic power and the leakage power, averaged over 10 inferences.
+We measured the time it takes the inference to complete multiplied by the sum of the dynamic power and the leakage power, averaged over 10 inferences.

 2. Energy Consumption Image